LiskArchive/lisk-sdk/storage/README.md

 addFilter(fieldName, filterType = filterTypes.NUMBER, fieldSets=[])
 ```

-You can find more details at its [implementation](./entities/base_entity.js#L63)
+You can find more details in its [implementation](./entities/base_entity.js#L63)

 ## Filters

-Filters are convention to provide a flexible but powerful structure to fetch data from persistence layer.
-When you register a field in entity you have to specify its filter type.
-Based on that filter type entity register few filter names available for you to be used as json objects.
-Each filter suffix an additional value to field name e.g. `_in`, `_lt`.
+Filters are a convention to provide a flexible but powerful structure to fetch data from the persistence layer.
+When you register a field in an entity you have to specify its filter type.
+Based on that filter type the entity registers some filter names available to be used as json objects.
+Each filter suffixes an additional value to the field name e.g. `_in`, `_lt`.
 It depends on filter type which suffixes are appended.
-A filter without any suffix to field name refers to `_eql` equals.
+A filter without any suffix to the field name refers to `_eql` equals.

 Following is the list of available suffixes based on filter types